Welcome to the 2023-24 Course Catalog for the Nebraska College of Technical Agriculture!

 When you begin classes in the fall of 2023, there will be a lot of things happening on campus.
 We are excited about new construction, additional technology, landscaping updates, and all the new faces.
 We all look forward to welcoming YOU to campus for the beginning of your Aggie experience.
 NCTA is where your passion becomes a career.

-On behalf of Associate Dean Jennifer McConville and our NCTA faculty, I extend a hearty note of appreciation to each Aggie student.
+Associate Dean Jennifer McConville and I, along with the NCTA faculty, extend a sincere note of appreciation to each Aggie student.
 Thank you for making NCTA your choice for higher learning.
 You will find a warm, friendly, and fun atmosphere in Curtis and Frontier County!

 Our NCTA Course Catalog is the in-depth guide for each facet of your student experience.
 From understanding campus policies and curriculum, to knowing the year’s schedule of events, locating listings of academic divisions and courses, or finding the ideal student club or organization to join, all these resources are detailed in this easy-to use electronic format.

 No more thumbing through hundreds of pages in a thick catalog.
 It’s all right here, easily searchable, and accessible.
 Please refer to your online catalog throughout the year.

 Our Student Services team members in admissions, residence life, registration, advising, and recruiting are all on board to assist you with whatever you need.
 Student success is #1 at NCTA!

 It is important to rely on your advisors to help you navigate your courses to ensure that you successfully fulfill your requirements for graduation.
 They want to get to know and understand your goals.
 Faculty advisors can best prepare you on your career path into the workforce.
 Their expertise is invaluable for advanced national boards or certifying exams, or as you transition into pursuit of a 4-year or higher degree program.
 Stay in contact with them.